Time-periodic flows of electrons and holes in semiconductor devices: Estimates of the difference of solutions

 Similarly,

 Note that \eqref{ddewe} yields

 Summing up \er{eform1}--\er{eform3} and integrating over $[\tilde{t},t]$ complete the proof. \end{proof}

 We remark that in the case that $(n_2,p_2,v_2)$ is a stationary solution $(N,P,V)$ satisfying \eqref{noflow}, the term $\cal K$ is nonpositive and the terms $\cal L$ and $\cal M$ are zero.
 Therefore it is easier to show its global stability.
-Even if $(n_2,p_2,v_2)$ does not satisfy \eqref{noflow}, terms $\cal K$ and $\cal L$ can be treated similarly as in the proof of \cite[Theorem 1.2]{KS2}.
-On the other hand, to estimate $\cal M$, we establish the new inequality in the following lemma.
+Among these terms, $\cal M$ is problematic to handle if $(n_2,p_2,v_2)$ does not satisfy \eqref{noflow}.
+For this reason, we establish a new inequality in the following lemma.

 \begin{lem}\lb{mpees} There is a constant $C=C(\Omega,\Gamma_D,r,\ve)>0$ such that

 \end{lem} \begin{proof} We note that by \eqref{ddewe},